What is the main secret that Walter Russell unfolded of our universe?

 Walter Russell’s amazing periodic table of elements

 And what does Walter Russell have to do with all this?
 What secret does he keep?
 You might say.
 Very simple, one of his most brilliant contributions to the world of human beings is his wonderful periodic table of elements (Fig 2), completely different from anything you know.
 The day I discovered it, it was like an amazing revelation: Finally someone was showing me the bricks of life, the atoms, in a harmonious and uniform, regular and perfect succession.
 It was the reason for me to go deeper in to him.

 Here you have the periodic table of elements studied today so that you can compare it with Walter Russell’s that very few know:

-If you enlarge the image, you will see that in his table all the elements flow and are placed with millimetric precision one after the other without having to force them like a tetris of dubious criteria, in a non clear order structure, nothing attractive and so unbalanced or symmetrical as in the current one.
-What is it that most caught my attention and that is also so related to the secret of the universe?
+If you enlarge the Walter’s table image, you will see how all the elements flow and are placed with perfect precision one after the other without having to force them like a Tetris of dubious criteria, in a structure of unclear order, not at all attractive and as unbalanced or asymmetric as the current one.
+What struck me most and is also so related to the secret of the universe?
 That for this visionary, and he wrote this in nineteen hundred, his periodic table does not begin with hydrogen, the supposedly smallest element for us today.
-No, indeed, for him there exists a complete set of elements with atomic mass less than hydrogen which according to him is beyond our perception.
+Indeed, for him there exists a complete set of elements with atomic mass less than hydrogen which according to him is beyond our perception.
 Moreover, between H2 and Helium he places six elements not yet discovered or considered to be isotopes today and which he was the first to reveal, such as Deuterium and Tritium.
 Hydrogen, curiously, he places somewhere in between…